ApprenticeAI/frapy/docs/topics/practices.rst

 Distributed crawls
 ==================

-Scrapy doesn't provide any built-in facility for running crawls in a distribute (multi-server) manner.
+Frapy doesn't provide any built-in facility for running crawls in a distribute (multi-server) manner.
 However, there are some ways to distribute crawls, which vary depending on how you plan to distribute them.

-If you have many spiders, the obvious way to distribute the load is to setup many Scrapyd instances and distribute spider runs among those.
+If you have many spiders, the obvious way to distribute the load is to setup many Frapyd instances and distribute spider runs among those.

 If you instead want to run a single (big) spider through many machines, what you usually do is partition the urls to crawl and send them to each separate